How to Charge a Dead ATV Battery

 What Is a Dead ATV Battery?

 A battery is considered dead when it drains to a charge near zero.
-While a battery with a charge just under 11.5 volts does likely not have enough power to start a vehicle, it is still not completely dead.
+While a battery with a charge of just under 11.5 volts does likely not have enough power to start a vehicle, it is still not completely dead.

-But when a battery sits for too long at a deficient charge (below 11.5V), it will soon become completely dead due to internal sulfation.
+But when a battery sits too long at a deficient charge (below 11.5V), it will soon become completely dead due to internal sulfation.

 How Does an ATV Battery Die?

-In some instances, you can restore the battery as long as you charge it before it sits too long with a low charge.
-Typical scenarios where an ATV battery drains and go dead:
+An ATV battery can become completely dead in many different ways.
+Sometimes, you can restore the battery if you charge it before it sits too long with a low charge.

 • When unintentionally leaving the lights on overnight.